2017-2018 Undergraduate & Graduate Catalog

-9. The completed document must adhere to the Grand Valley State University guidelines for the preparation of theses and dissertations as regularly reviewed and approved by Graduate Council.
+9. The completed document must adhere to the Grand Valley State University guidelines for the preparation of theses and dissertations as regularly reviewed and approved by the Graduate Council.

-10. After obtaining final approval from the committee and the appropriate academic dean, the completed document is reviewed by the Graduate School for adherence to the Grand Valley State University guidelines for the preparation of theses and dissertations.
-Approval of the Graduate School is required before the thesis or dissertation is accepted by Grand Valley State University.
+10. After obtaining final approval from the committee and the appropriate academic dean, the completed document is reviewed by The Graduate School for adherence to the Grand Valley State University guidelines for the preparation of theses and dissertations.
+Approval of The Graduate School is required before the thesis or dissertation is accepted by Grand Valley State University.

 11. An electronic version of the completed approved document must be submitted for inclusion in the Grand Valley institutional repository managed by the University Library.

-12. Exceptions to this policy require the approval of the dean of the Graduate School.
+12. Exceptions to this policy require the approval of the dean of The Graduate School.

 Continuous Enrollment Requirement for the Project, Thesis, or Dissertation Phase of Degree Programs

 To complete requirements for the degree, students in master's programs may select either a project or a thesis.1

 1. Master's Project: Students begin the master's project phase of their program by enrolling in xxx-693 (project).
 Thereafter, they must continue to enroll in either xxx2-693 or xxx-696 (continuous enrollment) for at least one credit every semester until they have completed all requirements for the project.